AthemiS13/Flory/Documentation.md

   - hum: float humidity % (if available)
   - pumpOn: 1 if pump currently on, 0 otherwise
   - timeSynced: 1 if exact NTP/local time was available when writing, else 0
+  - pumpActivations: number of pump ON events (false→true transitions) that occurred since the previous log line
+  - pumpOnMs: total milliseconds the pump was ON since the previous log line
 - Rollover behavior:
   - When the device detects a month change (based on local time) it truncates `/log/log.txt` so the new month starts with an empty `log.txt`.
   - You can force truncation with `POST /api/logs/rollover`.